david-zvi/OOPCodingStyleVerifier/README.md

 # OOP Coding Style Verifier

-**OOP Coding Style Verifier** is a code style test for the code style guidelines of HUJI's Object Oriented Programming course.
+**OOP Coding Style Verifier** is a code style test for (most of) the code style guidelines of HUJI's Object Oriented Programming course.
 This test uses the [Checkstyle Java Code Quality Tool](https://checkstyle.sourceforge.io/) to ensure a set of rules consisting of most of the course's code style guidelines apply.

 ## Setup